lordfolken/XCSoar/ide/docker/README.md

-# XCSoar Docker Image
+# XCSoar Container Image

-This Docker Image when built, will compile XCSoar for several targets in a clean room environment.
+This container image when built, will compile XCSoar for several targets in a clean room environment.

 ## Currently Supported Targets